BahneGork/notenote.link/_notes/No Graph/Templates/combat missions/Combat mission 3 Hold the line.md

 ---
-title:Combat mission 3 Hold the line
+title: Combat mission 3 Hold the line
 ---
 ### Mission 3: Hold the Line